Sadly today’s youth are being raised in a secularized society that has widely dismissed God and the church community.

 Our nations youth have been born into a unique age of constant flux and we have a responsibility to share with them the eternal and unchanging word of God, the solid foundation of the word made flesh (Jesus Christ) and the real love and community found in His bride the church.

-As Christians we must prayerfully embrace every opportunity to share the Gospel with young souls, and give them time, so they feel comfortable to ask us the question “who am I and why am I here?” so that we can answer with great purpose and meaning “You are a child of God and here to glorify Him.”
+As Christians we must prayerfully embrace every opportunity to share the Gospel with young souls, and give them time, so they feel comfortable to ask us the question “who am I and why am I here?” so that we can answer with great purpose and meaning “You are a child of God, you have a purpose.”

 To have an identity in Jesus Christ means total contentment and a better life.
 He is eternal and His work unchanging, Calvary cannot be undone!